jcqiao/Javascript_learning/interviews/React/React.md

 ### How does rendering work

 Rendering in React revolves around the Virtual DOM, which is essentially a JavaScript object representing the structure of the UI.
-As we know, components return JSX which is converted into this Virtual DOM by Babel.
+It is converted by React.creatElement() method.

 When state or props change, React creates a new Virtual DOM tree to represent the updated UI.
 It then compares the new tree with the old one using a diffing algorithm to identify the differences.
 The algorithm is based on two key assumptions: